Is Neem As Good As It Seems?!

 Common Questions

-Like I said, neem can be quite potent.
-So if you’re not used to it, you may experience a little irritation at first.
-Not to mention that smell I mentioned – you might want to alternate it with something that doesn’t offend the nostrils so much!
+Not to mention that smell I mentioned – you might want to alternate it with hair products that don’t offend the nostrils so much!
 I’d start with once or twice a week and see how you get on.

 Unfortunately, no. Unlike many other natural botanical oils – like coconut or almond – neem oil cannot be used for cooking.
 And you shouldn’t ingest it either – neem oil is for topical use only.
 But you can use neem oil for a range of other cosmetic purposes by adding it to your favourite hand cream, moisturizer or body cream.
 Yay!

-Final Thoughts: Neem is a Dream!
+Final Thoughts: Neem For Hair is a Dream!

-Even if you’re not into ayurveda or Indian traditional medicine, I’d still highly recommend trying neem oil for your hair.
 Many people I came across in Bali and in Sri Lanka raved about it, too – and they had incredible heads of hair, the silken stuff of an alopecian’s dreams!

 Lady Alopecia Signature